-Metric Number of key new non-native invasive species of fish, plants, and invertebrates establishing populations in the Delta (e.g., Quagga and Zebra mussels, Hydrilla verticillata, and others as they are identified).
-Managing non-native fish: Percentage of the biomass of fish that are native fish species based on U.S. Fish and Wildlife (USFWS) beach seine surveys (and other relevant surveys).
-Percentage of total relative abundance that are native species in the Delta and Suisun Marsh based on USFWS beach seine surveys (and other relevant surveys).
-Managing invasive non-native vegetation: Number of acres treated for invasive plants as defined by individual plans and projects (e.g., Central Valley Flood Protection Plan Conservation Strategy, Arundo control project, Division of Boating and Waterways (DBW) aquatic invasive species control program).
-Peak coverage, in acres, of invasive nonnative plant species (e.g., Ejeria densa, Arundo donax, and Phragmites australis) in the Delta and Suisun Marsh.
-Baseline Species reported as established in the Delta prior to 2013 Delta Plan adoption will be used for baseline identification of new invasive species establishing post-2013.
-Fish: Average percent of total fish biomass and abundance that are native fish species based on US-FWS beach seine surveys from 1995-2015.
-Vegetation: Number of acres treated set at zero as of 2013.
+Number of key new non-native invasive species of fish, plants, and invertebrates establishing populations in the Delta (e.g., Quagga and Zebra mussels, Hydrilla verticillata, and others as they are identified).
+Managing non-native fish: Percentage of the biomass of fish that are native fish species based on U.S. Fish and Wildlife (USFWS) beach seine surveys (and other relevant surveys). • Percentage of total relative abundance that are native species in the Delta and Suisun Marsh Metric based on USFWS beach seine surveys (and other relevant surveys).
+Managing invasive non-native vegetation: • Number of acres treated for invasive plants as defined by individual plans and projects (e.g., Central Valley Flood Protection Plan Conservation Strategy, Arundo control project, Division of Boating and Waterways (DBW) aquatic invasive species control program). • Peak coverage, in acres, of invasive non-native plant species (e.g., Eichhornia crassipes, Ludwigia spp., Egeria densa, Arundo donax, and Phragmites australis) in the Delta and Suisun Marsh.

+Species reported as established in the Delta prior to 2013 Delta Plan adoption will be used for baseline identification of new invasive species establishing post-2013.
+Fish: Average percent of total fish biomass and abundance that are native fish species based on USFWS beach seine surveys from 1995-2015.
+Baseline Vegetation: Number of acres treated set at zero as of 2013.
 Peak coverage estimates, in acres, for nuisance non-native aquatic plant species based on available hyperspectral and Landsat remote sensing surveys conducted in the Delta from 2003-2016.
 Arundo donax surveys conducted for the Delta Conservancy in 2015.
 Suisun Marsh vegetation surveys conducted from 1999-2013.
-Targets to be achieved by 2030 Zero new nonnative invasive species of fish, plants, and invertebrates established in the Delta.
+Zero new non-native invasive species of fish, plants, and invertebrates established in the Delta.
 Fish: 20 percent increase in the biomass of the native inshore fish community, relative to total fish biomass.
 20 percent increase in the relative abundance of the native inshore fish community, compared to total relative abundance.
-Vegetation: Acreage targets for treatment of invasive plants as defined by individual plans and projects: 680 acres within lower Sacramento.
-800 acres within lower San Joaquin.
+Targets Vegetation: to be • Acreage targets for treatment of invasive plants as defined by individual plans and projects: achieved 680 acres within lower Sacramento. by 2030 800 acres within lower San Joaquin.
 15 acres in the Cache Slough Complex (Arundo control project).
 5,000 acres, annually, for herbicide floating aquatic vegetation treatment in the Delta.
-2,500 acres during treatment seasons for herbicide submersed aquatic vegetation treatment in the Delta.
-A 50 percent reduction in peak nonnative invasive plant species coverage (acres), including, but not limited to: Eichhornia crassipes, Ludwigia spp., Egeria densa, Arundo donax, Rubus armeniacus, Lepidium latifolium, and Phragmites australis.
+2,500 acres during treatment seasons for herbicide submersed aquatic vegetation treatment in the Delta. • A 50 percent reduction in peak non-native invasive plant species coverage (acres), including, but not limited to: Eichhornia crassipes, Ludwigia spp., Egeria densa, Arundo donax, Rubus armeniacus, Lepidium latifolium, and Phragmites australis.